Whitewater kayaking: Boofing

 Boofing, in whitewater kayaking, refers to the raising of the kayak's bow during freefall, while descending a ledge, ducking behind a boulder, or running a waterfall.
 This technique is used to avoid submerging the bow of the kayak by ensuring it lands flat when it hits the base of the waterfall.
 The term is an onomatopoeia which mimics the sound that is usually created when the hull of the kayak makes contact with water at the base of the waterfall.

 Another type of boof is the "rock boof" which is a move that uses a glancing impact with a boulder at the top of a ledge to bounce the boater over a downstream feature, often finished with a mid-air eddy turn.
 Rock boofs result in sounds both at the top of the drop (boat impacting rock) and the bottom (boat bellyflopping into the water).

 Equipment

 Kayaks

-Whitewater kayaks differ from many other types of recreational kayaks in that they are intended specifically to be used in rapids.
-As a result, they have several features that make them safer and more durable in this environment.
-It is not recommended to use touring kayaks in whitewater rivers.
+Whitewater kayaks are specialized boats designed for navigating rivers with fast currents, rapids, and obstacles.
+Unlike recreational kayaks, whitewater kayaks are shorter and more maneuverable, allowing paddlers to make quick turns and navigate tight spaces.
+They are typically made from durable materials such as high-density polyethylene or composite plastics to withstand impacts with rocks and other hazards.
+Whitewater kayaks come in various styles tailored to specific activities, including creek boats for steep descents, playboats for performing tricks in waves and holes, and river runners for a balance of speed and control.
+Their design features include a sealed cockpit to prevent water entry, adjustable outfitting for a secure fit, and rocker (upward curve at the ends) to improve agility and reduce the risk of capsizing.
+These features make whitewater kayaks essential for tackling turbulent river conditions safely and effectively.